universam1/iSpindel/docs/calibration_en.md

 1. Put the iSpindel in clean water (0 degrees Plato, SG 1.000).
 > ***Write down the inclination of the iSpindel***

-1. Make a solution of sugar in water with the highest for the future forseeable density.
+1. Make a solution of sugar in water with the highest in the future forseeable density.
 If you are brewing strong beers with a high starting density you should have reference measurements in this high range.
 For most brewers a solution with a density around 1.085 or around 20 degrees Plato will do.
 > *Example for sugar soluion: 400 ml with 100 g sugar*
 > ***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel***